 Grit is the attribute that says in the face of overwhelming odds, “We can still do this!
 Fight on!”.
 A leader with grit will not quit.
 Look at the Battle of the Bulge (see “Bastogne” 6th episode of Band of Brothers) in World War 2.
 The allied forces surrounded by a larger force of Nazis who held their ground for what must have seemed like an eternity did not give up.
 When offered terms to surrender in 1944, the response by General Anthony McAuliffe was “nuts!” (source).
 Many have argued that this was a major milestone and turning point in the war against fascist Germany.

-Another great example, is in the movie “The 300“, where Greek Spartan are forced into situation against a huge enemy Persian force.
+Another great example is in the movie “The 300“, where the Greek Spartans are forced into situation against a huge enemy Persian force.
 Grit and sheer will put the Spartans there, and it would take countless lives by the enemy to bring them down.

 A leader with grit doesn’t know hopelessness.
-In fact, the natural inclination of a leader with grit is to take negative information and leverage into something positive.
-Instead of thinking about who to blame, or what dumb decision was made, they use a leader with strong perseverance saves his/her energy to find solutions.
+In fact, the natural inclination of a leader with grit is to take negative information and leverage it into something positive.
+Instead of thinking about who to blame, or what dumb decision was made, the leader with strong perseverance saves his/her energy to find solutions.

 This latter point also relates to the idea of intellectual agility.
 A strong leader doesn’t stand still, intellectually.
 They are constantly working the problem.
 In battle, the situation never stays the same.
 As the scenario shifts underneath him, instead of sinking and reacting, an effective leader has already anticipated the change.
 They are one step ahead and so the dynamic circumstance does not surprise him.
 In fact, it is the really amazing leaders who shift the ground.